Skip to main content

 A major trend in eco-friendly smartphone production is the use of recycled materials.
 Many brands are experimenting with recycled metals and plastics to limit reliance on virgin resources.
 This shift may help reduce the energy and emissions associated with resource extraction and initial processing.

 Apple, for instance, has introduced a line of iPhones that incorporate recycled aluminum in their casings and recycled rare earth elements in components like the Taptic Engine.
-Additionally, Apple has committed to eliminating all plastic in its packaging by 2025.
 Similarly, Samsung and Google have begun incorporating recycled materials, such as plastics salvaged from fishing nets, into certain parts of their devices.
 Google’s Pixel series, for example, includes recycled aluminum and plastic to lessen its environmental footprint.

 Some companies are exploring biodegradable materials, though this approach remains experimental.
 Using biodegradable materials in casings and certain components could, in theory, lessen the impact on landfills, but the durability of these materials has yet to match that of traditional plastics and metals.